 As the new owner of all of these problems, they all now seem to carry significantly more weight than they did a few hours ago.
 And although of course you plan before completion to have systems in place to manage these issues after completion, the nature of the process means that gradually, tasks which are not absolutely mission-critical to signing the deal get de-prioritised to the "To Do Next" category.
 So the planning you would have liked to have done by now, the systems you would have intended to already have in place, aren't there.
 These are now your immediate focus, and there is a new sense of urgency around them.

 But this fades.
 Problems are dealt with in order, new problems arise, but bit by bit, the chaos becomes more manageable.

 It definitely helps to have a great team.
 Compared to the first time I bought a business, when it was just me, it is much easier now.
 The chaos is over more quickly.
 The team at Nomad are exceptionally good at their jobs; efficient and enthusiastic.
 Even though incorporating this new acquisition is not part of their normal roles, the guys leapt into action to help.
 Right now, on Day 0, we're still in the urgency phase, scrambling to tie up loose ends.
 But it is so much easier with a good team.

-The vendor – let’s call him Dane for confidentiality – was also very helpful throughout the process.
+The vendor – let’s call him Arnold for confidentiality – was also very helpful throughout the process.
 It would also not have been possible to close the deal so quickly without his efforts, and the mutual trust we developed over the past few weeks.